anonymousanemone/flappy-mo/README.md

 Mo-the-Hawk by my friend
 Drawn on MediBangPangPro

 This is my beginner Processing mini game.
-I followed [a tutorial](https://www.youtube.com/watch?v=UIlzIwqmOYE) on Youtube by gaspar coding.
+Inspired by [a tutorial](https://www.youtube.com/watch?v=UIlzIwqmOYE) on Youtube by gaspar coding.